therealsult/a_sultan-earbuds/README.md

 ## Installation

-Use a compatible online web browser to interact with Paper Thin Tech Earbuds
+Use a compatible online web browser to interact with Paper Thin Tech Earbuds model

 ## Usage